lix-project/lix/doc/manual/src/contributing/hacking.md

 ## Building Lix outside of development shells

-To build a release version of Nix for the current operating system and CPU architecture:
+To build a release version of Lix for the current operating system and CPU architecture:

 ```console
 $ nix build
 ```

-You can also build Nix for one of the [supported platforms](#platforms).
+You can also build Lix for one of the [supported platforms](#platforms).

 > **Note**
 >